rust-lang/prev.rust-lang.org/faq.md

 ### What are the differences between the two different string types?

 `String` is an owned buffer of UTF-8 bytes allocated on the heap.
-Mutable `String`s can be modified, growing their capacity as needed.`&str` is fixed-capacity "view" into a `String` allocated elsewhere, commonly on the heap, in the case of slices dereferenced from `String`s, or in static memory, in the case of string literals.
+Mutable `String`s can be modified, growing their capacity as needed. `&str` is a fixed-capacity "view" into a `String` allocated elsewhere, commonly on the heap, in the case of slices dereferenced from `String`s, or in static memory, in the case of string literals.

 `&str` is a primitive type implemented by the Rust language, while `String` is implemented in the standard library.

 ### How do I do O(1) character access in a `String`?

 You cannot.
-At least not without a firm understanding of what you mean by "character", and preprocessing the string to find them.
+At least not without a firm understanding of what you mean by "character", and preprocessing the string to find the index of the desired character.

 Rust strings are UTF-8 encoded.
 A single visual character in UTF-8 is not necessarily a single byte as it would be in an ASCII-encoded string.
 Each byte is called a "code unit" (in UTF-16, code units are 2 bytes; in UTF-32 they are 4 bytes).
 "Code points" are composed of one or more code units, and combine in "grapheme clusters" which most closely approximate characters.